0xdials/dotfiles_i3/README.md

-simple dotfiles for and i3 arch setup
+simple dotfiles for an i3 arch setup